dhanya0412/project-1/README.md

 This is a responsive personal portfolio website designed to showcase skills, experience, services, and contact details in an elegant and modern layout.
 It’s built with HTML, CSS, and JavaScript and includes subtle animations and interactions.

 ## Project Structure
-index.html : Main HTML file <br>
+-index.html : Main HTML file <br>
-style.css : Stylesheet for design and responsiveness <br>
+-style.css : Stylesheet for design and responsiveness <br>
-typedAnimation.js : Script for dynamic typing animation<br>
+-typedAnimation.js : Script for dynamic typing animation<br>
-images/ : Folder for all personal images like logos and user images
+-images/ : Folder for all personal images like logos and user images

 ## Features